ncasaux/camel-plantuml/README.md

 - each dynamic endpoint URI is rendered as a queue with a "dynamic" layout.
 - each consumer is rendered as a labelled arrow (`from` or `pollEnrich`) which connects an endpoint to a route.
 - each producer is rendered as a labelled arrow (`to`,`toD`,`enrich`,`wireTap` or `recipientList`) which connects a route to an endpoint.
 - it is possible to connect the routes to each other, if you don't want to display the "internal" endpoints on the diagram.
+Routes have to share a `direct` or `seda` endpoint.

 ## How to use ?